Republican senators discuss including DACA in wall negotiations

 Graham hosted the first meeting in his office Wednesday afternoon.
 Attendees included those who have expressed unease over the shutdown, including Sens.
 Lisa Murkowski of Alaska, Thom Tillis of North Carolina, Susan Collins of Maine, Rob Portman of Ohio and Lamar Alexander of Tennessee.
 Trump’s son-in-law, Jared Kushner, who has stepped into a leading White House role on the shut down, is also in attendance.

-No Democrats joined the meeting but Sen. Joe Manchin, D-W.V., met with Graham privately.
+No Democrats joined the meeting but Sen. Joe Manchin, D-W.Va., met with Graham privately.
 Manchin said Graham presented some ideas to move the negotiations forward.

 One Republican senator said that after a conversation with the president at the White House, the president appeared open to including DACA in wall negotiations to reopen the government.
 The senator, who didn't want to be identified because they are relaying private conversations, said they spoke to Trump's chief of staff Mick Mulvaney about including the issue of Temporary Protected Status.
 The Trump administration has ended TPS, or legal status, for at least 200,000 Central Americans and Haitians.